Johannes1023/sap-global-template-rollout/README.md

 ## 🧩 My Role

-I was the cybersecurity and technology risk expert within the project and worked closely with SAP, business and technical teams.

-My role was not limited to coordination.
-I reviewed the design and rollout approach from a risk and security perspective, challenged assumptions and worked with subject matter experts to understand where technical weaknesses could affect the go-live.
+I was the cybersecurity and technology risk expert within the project and worked closely with SAP, business and technical teams.Means, I reviewed the design and rollout approach from a risk and security perspective, challenged assumptions and worked with subject matter experts to understand where technical weaknesses could affect the go-live.

-I regularly discussed issues with SAP functional consultants, SAP security specialists, developers, infrastructure teams and business process owners and helped translate identified risks into concrete remediation actions.
+Also, I regularly discussed issues with SAP functional consultants, SAP security specialists, developers, infrastructure teams and business process owners and helped translate identified risks into concrete remediation actions.

 ---